aricma/itemids/README.md

 ## Migration from 1.0.3

-There where 2 updates on apr 28th.
+*There where 2 updates on apr 28th.*

-v1.1.0 - until here the package was broken and not installable XD v2.0.0 - all custom properties on the object are now hidden.
+- v1.1.0: until here the package was broken and not installable XD
+- v2.0.0: all custom properties on the object are now hidden.
 Now you can write tests much easier.

 ```javascript
 // jest
 // NOW